 The meeting was held over one full day and the morning of the second day.
-The online format enabled around 50 persons to attend all or part of the meeting, which is more than the usual attendance at a TC-TF annual meeting.
-In addition to the EURAMET TC contact persons and other representatives, the participants included the TC-TF Chairs from APMP and AFRIMETS, 2 observers from SASO, Saudi Arabia (GULFMET), 2 observers from NIS, Egypt (AFRIMETS) and 3 representatives from the BIPM Time Department.
+The online format enabled around 60 persons to attend all or part of the meeting, which is more than the usual attendance at a TC-TF annual meeting.
+In addition to the EURAMET TC contact persons and other representatives (EURAMET BoD and Secretariat), the participants included guests (EMPIR projects coordinators, EMN chairs, other projects), TC-TF Chairs from APMP and GULFMET, observers from SASO and INPL, representatives from the BIPM Time Department, a representative from the JCRB, the president of the CCTF and the chairman of ITU-R WP 7A.